• Documentation

 (leave empty)

-When comments are disabled completely, they’re not available on transition screens.
+When adding comments is disabled, they're not available on transition screens.

 jira.permission.comment.denied